PuruVJ/summit-talk-fall2022/slides.md

 [CLICK]

 Now this is a little rough.
-It's taking the array of rotations that we copied from utils file, and applying reduce on it.
+It is taking the array of rotations that we copied from utils file, and applying reduce on it.

 And this is how it is gonna look.
 -->

 ---